As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 Channel excess water with this simple dry river bed idea.
 To achieve this design, use small-sized pebbles of the same color and add a kick with square-shaped stones.
 Get inspired by decorrea.com.

 If you’re looking for a unique dry river bed idea, this is the one.
 Use recycled colored glass pebbles to fill up your creek and line pebbles on the sides.
 Add a fancy fountain along the way.
 Check this out at exterior-designs.net.

 Blue glass pebbles give this dry river bed a pop of color.
-Feel free to get creative with mini figurines and sculptures, like boats, houses, and benches.
-Throw in some succulents even if you live in a colder climate - some of these pretty plants can survive even in zone 7.
+Feel free to get creative with mini figurines and sculptures, like boats, houses, benches, and others.
+Throw in some succulents even if you live in a colder climate – some of these pretty plants can survive even in zone 7.

 If you’re a fan of detail, learn more from worldofsucculents.com.